 April 2014 QER Assessment | Northeast Ohio Biomedical Industry Grows to $5.6B

 Northeast Ohio’s biomedical industry has surpassed pre-recession levels to become a $5.6 billion sector in 2014, reports the April 2014 Cleveland Plus Economic Review.
 The sector grew 59% from 2000 to 2014 while other industries remained relatively flat.

 Click here to download the April 2014 Cleveland Plus Quarterly Economic Review

 Q3 2013 QER Assessment | Northeast Ohio Post-Recession Exports Rebound Faster Than US

-Northeast Ohio’s 2012 export activity reached $31 billion, exceeding pre-recession levels, reports the quarterly Cleveland Plus Economic Review released today by Team NEO.
+Northeast Ohio’s 2012 export activity reached $31 billion, exceeding pre-recession levels, reports the Q3 2013 Cleveland Plus Economic Review.
 From 2009 to 2012 exports increased 34%, exceeding the rate of US exports, which improved 26% over the same time period.

 Click here to download the Q3 2013 Cleveland Plus Quarterly Economic Review

 Q2 2013 Assessment | Northeast Ohio Headquarters Employment Grows: